TejasJagadeesh/data-512-a2/README.md

 - article_quality - quality scores fetched using the ORES Wikimedia REST API for each of the revision ids.
 - population - population data in millions upto mid 2018 as mentioned in the population dataset.

+Code to reproduce this output document is available in the jupyter notebook "hcds-a2-bias.ipynb" along with comments.

 # Directory Structure
 ```